 The City of Spokane’s Brownfields Program works to provide assistance to minimize the risks associated with redeveloping a brownfield (possibly contaminated site).
 The program seeks out funding to conduct site assessments, conduct cleanup activities, along with providing technical assistance and disseminating information on statewide programs and policies to the local level, serving as a resource for potential applicants of the state Brownfields Revolving Loan Fund.

-A brownfield is a property wherein its expansion, redevelopment, or reuse may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
+A brownfield is a property wherein its expansion, redevelopment, or reuse may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant, including Asbestos and Vermiculite.
 It is estimated that there are more than 450,000 brownfields in the U.S. and more than 2,200 in Washington.
 These often abandoned sites can create safety and health risks to surrounding residents, increase unemployment, and are frequently tax delinquent.

 Brownfields sites can be found practically anywhere.
 Created through contamination due to former uses, brownfields include those sites once used for gas stations, dry cleaners, factories, warehouses, railroad switching yards, landfills, parking lots, etc.

 Brownfields are often located in highly desirable areas for development, but contamination prevents redevelopment of that site and adjacent areas.
 Cleaning up and reinvesting in these properties increases local tax bases, facilitates job growth, utilizes existing infrastructure, takes development pressures off of undeveloped, open land, improves and protects the environment.
 Our toolbox of resources and assistance is complex and may not be able to assist in every case, but we are here to help find assistance that aligns with your needs. please contact the Brownfields program manager, Teri Stripes firstname.lastname@example.org, 509.625.6597 today for a free consultation.